 - Niseko overall is rather busy, but Grand Hirafu in particular can get a little crazy during peak holidays (see when to ski in Niseko).

-- All of Niseko is very expensive relative to most other Japanese ski resorts, and Hirafu accommodation comes with a premium price tag.
+- All of Niseko is very expensive relative to most other Japanese ski resorts, and Hirafu accommodation comes with a premium price tag if you want to be near the slopes.

 - A small amount of the Hirafu accommodation is ski-in ski-out, but much of the lodging sits below the Hirafu ski resort which requires a walk or shuttle bus to get to the slopes.